5 Biggest Nonprofit Marketing Mistakes (And How To Avoid Them)

 - Tactic – Methods you execute to achieve your strategy.
 Ex/ Email Marketing

-First, post pieces of your webinar as blogs with a relevant call to action (CTA).
+First, post pieces of your webinar as individual blogs with a relevant call to action (CTA).

-If your posts are useful to your audience, it will make them question how good your gated content is.
+If your posts are useful to your audience, it will make them curious about your gated content, in hopes that this content is even better!
 You can then offer the full learning experience when visitors sign up for your webinar.

 In addition, global CTAs in the top and bottom folds of your site increase conversion rates.

-You can also A/B test your CTAs to optimize for conversions.
+To really maximize results try A/B testing your CTAs to optimize for conversions.

 For example, try changing the word “register” to “sign up” on the text of your CTA buttons.